jlandgre/Engineering_Model_Best_Practices/Roll_Length_Model_Tutorial/tutorial.md

-### Tutorial for Using LLM Model Chat to Code An Engineering Model
+### Tutorial for Using LLM Chat to Code An Engineering Model
 J.D.
 Landgrebe, Data Delve LLC</br>
 February, 2025

 This tutorial walks through creating Python code and validation for a useful industrial model.
-We demonstrate using an LLM AI tool, Github Copilot Chat to code the model and Pytest tests in a separate file to validate the model’s calculations.
+We demonstrate using a Large Language Model LLM AI tool, Github Copilot Chat to code the model.
+Chat also generates Pytest tests to place in a separate file to validate the model’s calculations.
 We teach use of a code architecture that does a good job “curating” the model –making it transparent to work with and expand later.
-We also view it as critical to have rerunnable model validation in the form of coded tests.
 The Chat tool makes this efficient --doing the bulk of the coding work and requiring just minor, human cleanup of its output.

 #### Contents
 - [Modeling Case Study Description](#modeling-case-study-description)